bleaktwig/yuadrem-wiki/docs/kins/elf.md

 They also commune with Tek through meditation and the consumption of nahan <!-- NOTE.
 I-water in Knaenese -->, a strong psychedelic made by fermenting the sap of the god-tree.

 ### Names
-A barkskin is born without a name, and remain nameless most of their youth.
+Am elf is born without a name, and remain nameless most of their youth.
 They decide on a name when they join a potential family in the adulthood ritual.
 These names are usually in Knaenese, a language famously hard to pronounce.
 It's not uncommon for the other kins to call them by a nickname or a simplified version of the name.